AlessandroAnnini/layereddsl/README.md

 2. ❌ Never infer logic beyond what's written.
 3. 🔄 Always map logic to components.
 4. 🔍 Use the DSL to check if code already exists.
-5. 🧠 Only generate missing parts if required — never the whole project.
+5. 🧠 Only generate missing parts if required, never the whole project.
 6. 💬 Accept edit instructions to update either DSL or code to match.

 ---